-Apple varieties or apples and apple trees?
-LOINC, NPU and SNOMED CT in lab tests
+Varieties of apples?
+Or apples and apple trees?
+LOINC, NPU or SNOMED CT in Lab tests?

 We know that with SNOMED, we can build consistent, defined expressions that are essentially agnostic to the lab terminology product and metrologically sound.
 It also enables a holistic representation of care.
 In fact, this is why NHS Digital chose SNOMED CT as the preferred terminology, even for Lab Medicine and it’s why Termlex applies SNOMED CT’s strengths to real word informatics problems.